FCMSStudent/clinical-case-compass/LOCAL_HOSTING_GUIDE.md

         VITE_SUPABASE_ANON_KEY=your_supabase_anon_key
         ```
     *   Replace `your_supabase_project_url` and `your_supabase_anon_key` with your actual Supabase project details.
 The `VITE_` prefix is important.

+If the server starts but the page is blank, ensure this `.env` file exists and contains your Supabase credentials.

 ## 5. Run the Development Server